Author: Samuel A. Rebelsky

 Note!
 You don't have to do something CS related every summer; it's fine if one or two summers are for exploring other interests or being home to be with friends/family.

 International students: Some choices for summer work have visa implications.
 You should talk to Karen Edwards asap about your plans so that she can help you navigate the paperwork and meet deadlines.

 As you investigate summer opportunities, you should consider your goals (both short term and long term).
 In particular, you should consider what you hope to get from the summer.
 Do you want to learn more about the discipline?
 Do you want to exercise your skills?
 Do you want to investigate a possible career?
 Do you just want to make money?
 Do you want to escape from Grinnell?
 Do you want to experience how Grinnell is different in the summer?
 Do you want to program or do you want to explore a different side of computing?
 Do you want to build up your resume to get a particular opportunity the following summer?

 To help you meet your goals, I've tried to note some particular advantages and disadvantages of each kind of program.

-Contact: Shonda Kuiper, firstname.lastname@example.org, Chair of Mathematics and Statistics, should have a list of Math faculty who will be supervising summer MAPs; Jeff Blanchard, email@example.com, may be supervising a programming-oriented MAP.
-Again, more details will be availble in early spring.
+Contact: Christopher Frencch, firstname.lastname@example.org, Chair of Mathematics and Statistics, should have a list of Math faculty who will be supervising summer MAPs; Jeff Blanchard, email@example.com, may be supervising a programming-oriented MAP.
+Shonda Kuiper, firstname.lastname@example.org, sometimes hires CS students.
+Again, more details will be available in early spring.